 Almost a decade ago, in search of health for our family, we learned the importance of nutrient dense real food, traditionally prepared, and how to foster a healthy micro-biome.
 This priceless experience led to research and training in traditional cooking techniques and the vital need for incorporating living foods like ferments into our daily life.
 Naturally we planted a garden, acquired chickens, and then we were hooked.
 Our front lawn became a micro-farm and growing food became a family priority.

-Wild Culture Farm is a permaculture, homestead, garden & farm focused on growing food and self-empowerment by practicing and sharing skills for a local and healthfully restorative way of life.
+Wild Culture Farm is a permaculture, homestead, garden & no-till farm focused on growing food and self-empowerment by practicing and sharing skills for a local and healthfully restorative way of life.
 We aim to inspire the change we want to see in the world.

 A 2012 Mercury News article written about our sustainable living in the suburbs of Silicon Valley: Sunnyvale Residents Soak Up Benefits of Harvesting Rainwater